 Field Description Options Seed Router Determine if your Prestige 681 is to act as a seed router.
 Yes/No Frame Type Enable/Disable the individual frame type.
-802.2 Remember to enable only the ones that are actually used on your network.
-802.3 used on your network.
-Ethernet II SNAP IPX Network # If your Prestige 681 is a seed router, enter a unique network number for each frame type enabled.
-Press [ENTER] at the massage [Press ENTER to Confirm I to save your

-Press [ENTER] at the message [Press ENTER to Confirm ...] to save your configuration, or press [Esc] at any time to cancel.
+Remember to enable only the ones that are actually used on your network.
+802.2 802.3 Ethernet II SNAP IPX Network # If your Prestige 681 is a seed router, enter a unique network number for each frame type enabled.
+Press [ENTER] at the message [Press ENTER to Confirm] to save your configuration, or press [Esc] at any time to cancel.